Can You Increase Child Support Payments in Florida?

 Life is unpredictable.
 If you have gotten a divorce or separated from your child’s other parent, you may have a child support order in place.
 Over time, though, the needs of your child may change and they may need more support.
 The same order that was issued at the time of separation may no longer be practical today.
 Fortunately, it is possible to modify a child support order so the amount is increased or decreased.
 Before modifying a court order, it is important to understand how child support is calculated in Florida, and what you must prove to obtain a modification.

-The family courts in Florida use an ‘Income Shares Model’ when determining child support.
-First, a calculation is made to determine the amount both parents would have spent on the child if they had not separated.
+The family courts in Florida use an ‘Income Shares Model’ when determining child support, and use the Florida Child Support Guidelines to determine that calculation.
+First, using the Guidelines a calculation is made to determine the amount both parents would have available to spend on the child if they had not separated.
 The amount is divided between each parent, depending on their incomes.
 The income of each parent is calculated by subtracting their expenses from their overall income.
+The parties will use the information found on their Financial Affidavit’s for these calculations.

-In most cases, family law judges must order an amount that aligns with the guidelines, although they do have some flexibility.
+In most cases, family law judges must order an amount that aligns with the Florida Child Support Guidelines, although they do have some flexibility.
 Courts can order a child support amount that is five percent above or below the amount dictated by the guidelines, if the circumstances warrant it.

 One of the main requirements when modifying child support payments is proving there has been a substantial change in circumstances since the current order was issued.
 You must prove this whether you want to increase or decrease the amount of child support payments.